movementbuff/LowSpecBHTest1/README.md

 UPDATED 2nd of July, 2024.
 Added Antialiasing to clean up the image.
-Very Minor FPS reduction as a result - check base of guide to remove AA.
+Very Minor FPS reduction as a result - check base of guide to remove it if desired.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 UPDATED 25th June, 2024.
 Responsiveness increased via several methods.
 Basically a comp config at this point.
 ----------------------------------------------------------------------